agentplexus/stats-agent-team/presentation.md

 <!--
 Here's a critical insight we learned.
 When we first tested, the synthesis agent would only find a handful of statistics.
 We discovered we needed to cast a much wider net because many candidates fail verification.
 The five-x multiplier accounts for this reality.
+[PAUSE:1500]
+This was probably our biggest "aha moment" during development.
+Our initial version processed only five pages with fifteen thousand characters each, and used a conservative two-x multiplier.
+We'd get back maybe five to eight statistics.
+Meanwhile, Chat G P T dot com was returning twenty plus statistics on the same query.
+We were confused at first.
+Was their L L M just better?
+The real issue was that many statistics fail verification.
+Pages move.
+Content changes.
+Excerpts don't match exactly.
+So even if you extract fifty candidate statistics, only thirty percent might verify successfully.
+That's why we needed to be aggressive upfront, processing fifteen plus pages with thirty thousand characters each, and using a five-x multiplier.
+Cast a wide net, then filter rigorously.
 [PAUSE:3000]
 -->